-On Agriculture and Waterways, resource-based sectors like agriculture, sugar, and fisheries and forestry, have been a vital source of employment, income and livelihoods for our people in rural and maritime areas.
-We are very pleased, Mr. Speaker, Sir, to say that these sectors are growing.
-It has also been important for ensuring food security, export earnings and economic diversification.
+- 180. The resource-based sectors like agriculture, sugar and fisheries & forestry have been a vital source of employment, income and livelihoods for our people in rural and maritime areas.
+It has also been important for ensuring food security, export earnings and economic diversification. - 181.
 In this budget, we have increased the total funding to these sectors to almost \$238 million, an increase of over \$80 million from when we came into Government.
-This reflects our genuine commitment to grow our resource-based sectors.
+This reflects our genuine commitment to grow our resource-based sectors. - 182.
 For agriculture and waterways, an increased budget of \$115 million is provided.
-Mr. Speaker, Sir, we pay tribute to the late Minister for Agriculture, Vatimi Rayalu, for his excellent leadership in the last two and half years.
-We all know, this side and in this House, that he will be sorely missed.

-Mr. Speaker, Sir, in addition to policies to support land lease renewals and better returns to landowners, \$3 million is allocated for farm mechanisation and access to machinery.
+Mr. Speaker Sir, we pay tribute to the late Minister for Agriculture Honourable Vatimi Rayalu for his excellent leadership in the last two and half years.
+And we all know that he will be sorely missed.
+Mr. Speaker Sir, in addition to policies to support land lease renewals and better returns to landowners, \$3 million is allocated for farm mechanization and access to machinery.
 A sum of around \$39 million is provided to support crop research and extension services to boost production of yaqona, dalo, rice, coconut, ginger and vegetables.
-This includes \$1 million for fertilizer and weedicide subsidy that has been expanded for our dalo, ginger, cassava and vegetables farmers, which was previously only available to sugarcane farmers prior to us coming into the Government.
+This includes \$1 million for fertilizer and weedicide subsidy that has been expanded for our dalo, ginger, cassava and vegetables farmers.
+This was previously only available to sugar farmers prior to we coming into government.
 For crop research, a total funding of \$12.6 million is provided.

-For livestock research and extension services, a total budget of around \$19 million is provided to support the development of the beef, piggery, goat and dairy industry.

-The Agriculture Marketing Authority is provided a total budget of \$2.5 million to secure farm producing areas where it is uneconomical for the middlemen and the private sector to operate.
-This ensures market security for our farmers in deep rural and maritime areas.
+- 183. For livestock research and extension services, a total budget of around \$19 million is provided to support development of the beef, piggery, goat and dairy industry. - 184.
+The Agricultural Marketing Authority is provided a total budget of \$2.5 million to secure farm produce in areas where it is uneconomical for the middlemen and private sector to operate.
+This ensures market security for our farmers in deep rural and maritime areas. - 185.
 To support the Navuso Agriculture Technical Institute and Tutu Training Centre, a total budget of \$4.5 million is provided.
-For the upgrade and enhancement of the agricultural quarters, we are providing a funding of \$1.7 million.

-Mr. Speaker, Sir, drainage remains a key challenge for agriculture and has a much wider impact on the overall economy.
-To support the dredging of rivers and clearing of our waterways, a total budget of \$25.6 million is provided.
-This includes \$3.9 million to the Drainage Board which we brought back which was destroyed and dismantled, to maintain drainage schemes in non-municipal areas through desilting, floodgate management and boulder protection.
-Following the dredging of the Ba River at a cost of around \$5.5 million this year, the Government is providing \$7.3 million for the dredging of the Denarau River as well.
+For the upgrade and enhancement of the agricultural quarters we are providing funding of \$1.7 million. - 186.
+Mr. Speaker Sir, drainage remains a key challenge for agriculture and has a much wider impact on the overall economy.
+To support dredging of rivers and clearing of our waterways, a total budget of \$25.6 million is provided.
+This includes \$3.9 million to the drainage board to maintain drainage schemes in non-municipal areas through desilting, floodgate management and boulder protection.
+Following the dredging of the Ba River, at a cost of around \$5.5 million this year, Government is providing funding of \$7.3 million for the dredging of the Denarau river.